 How to Create a Workplace

 Workplace culture is the most significant factor that influences employee engagement, work relationships, and job satisfaction.
 Culture determines whether your organization will succeed – or even survive.
 It profoundly affects both the quality of the products or services you provide and the lives of those who work in your organization.
 The good news is that culture is something we can influence.

 The authors of this book believe that people should be able to like where they work.
 When employees like the places they work, it’s not only good for their mental health and well-being, it’s also good for their organizations – both financially and otherwise.
-When a workplace culture is purposely created to be respectful and inspiring, employees are happier, more productive, and more engaged.
+When we purposefully create respectful and inspiring workplace cultures, employees are happier, more productive, and more engaged.

 By exploring six key elements that make up a healthy workplace culture, The Culture Question answers two fundamental questions: “How does your organization’s culture impact how much people like where they work?” and “What can you do to make it better?”